Is a Pet Rabbit Right for You?

 Your rabbit(s) belong indoor with you as part of your family.
 Rabbits are curious, social, and active.
 They are most active in the morning and evenings which is great for those with active schedules.
 They need regular social interaction and love to listen and watch to you.
 Therefore, if using a cage/pen, set this up in an area you are active in like a family room or kitchen.
 If the area is very active, provide a small “cave” as a safe place to lunge when stressed or tired (e.g., cardboard boxes with a hole cut in it, cardboard cat houses without catnip, etc.).

 Outdoor dangers: Loneliness and depression, predators breaking into fences/hutches, insects that carry disease, parasites, temperatures causing heatstroke (over 74° F is dangerous) or frostbite.
-Now with Rabbit Hemorrahagic Disease (RHDV-2), it is even more important to keep your rabbits indoors at all times to help prevent contracting this contagious and highly deadly disease.
+Now with Rabbit Hemorrhagic Disease (RHDV-2), it is even more important to keep your rabbits indoors at all times to help prevent contracting this contagious and highly deadly disease.
 Outdoor rabbits often develop undetected health issues.

 Other considerations: